oscar-bartman/oscar-bartman.github.io/_posts/2025-01-02-how-i-team-lead.md

-When you are working for a startup, everything is important, and everything has to happen now.
+When working in a startup environment, everything is important, and everything has to happen now.
 If you let your pace be dictated by the chaotic nature of a startup organization you will quickly run out of breath and find yourself working on many things without completing any of it.

 The only way to deal with this, I have found, is to take control over the *structure* of your work; meaning which concerns are allowed in, and which will be parked for later; the *pace*, making sure there is forward momentum in the work you are doing without being hampered down by unnecessary complications; and *rhythm*, creating an environment that is void of any surprises and that allows you and your team members to know what to expect.